brianglass/anastasis/files/ProdigalE.md

 <span style="text-transform: uppercase">Joseph</span>**.**

 Ode 1.
 Tone 2.
-Take up MosesÂ’ song.
+Take up Moses’ song.

 Jesus my God, now accept me too as I repent like the Profligate Son.
 All my life I have lived in carelessness and provoked you to anger.